 What you need to know to celebrate the Holy Year

-2021 is a special year for the Camino de Santiago.
-We are celebrating Xacobeo 2021, a year full of festivities and activities along the Jacobean Routes that will attract thousands of pilgrims to Santiago de Compostela.
+2021 and 2022 are special years for the Camino de Santiago.
+We are celebrating Xacobeo 2021-2022, a year full of festivities and activities along the Jacobean Routes that will attract thousands of pilgrims to Santiago de Compostela.
 A year that will be double, since Pope Francis announced during the opening of the Holy Door of the Cathedral of Santiago the extension of the Holy Year to 2022 due to the coronavirus.

 Concerts, exhibitions, conventions, talks... and gatherings on the different routes of the Camino de Santiago are some of the activities included in the Xunta de Galicia's Xacobeo 2021 Plan.
 But that isn't all...
 We'll tell you everything you need to know to celebrate the coming Holy Year.